MonoidMusician/blog/sources/bezier_calligraphy.md

 So the solution is a [rational function](https://en.wikipedia.org/wiki/Rational_function) (ratio of two polynomials).
 Bézier curves are polynomials, not rational functions, so the result will not be a Bézier curve.

-Dealing with cubic Béziers, their tangent vector (being the derivative of their position vector) is a quadratic function.
+Dealing with cubic curves, their tangent vector (being the derivative of their position vector) is a quadratic function.
 We want the two tangent vectors to be parallel, so we end up with a quadratic equation of one in terms of the other.
 Solving the quadratic equation introduces radicals, so it is no longer even a rational function in the cubic case.